langautier/scanned-photos/README.md

 '         this will allow later to easily free disk space just deleting _original msg = img_.Convert(original, "+repage", "-resize", size, "-density", "300x300", "-units", "PixelsPerInch", destination)
 ```
-## Build a sorted list of string in a table
+## VBA Build a sorted list of string in a table
 As there is no simple solution to sort a table of strings in VBA, the best way is to insert new elements directly at the right place
 ```VBScript
 Dim aFileSize() As String